 Book I: Measurement of areas (including Heron's formula with proof).
-Quadrilaterals; circles; regular polygons; approximate evaluation of square roots.
+Quadri-

 5See e.g. my homepage, link to M2P3 Complex Analysis, Lecture 4.

 6Some of Columbus' sailors feared that they might reach the edge of the Earth, and fall off.